Main Content start here

 • In March 2024, Cadila Pharmaceuticals has launched Cadiflu Tetra, a quadrivalent influenza vaccine designed to provide broader protection against four influenza virus strains.
 This vaccine enhances seasonal flu prevention by covering two A strains and two B strains, aligning with global vaccination guidelines.
 Cadiflu Tetra strengthens India's flu immunization efforts, ensuring wider accessibility and improved public health outcomes.

-• In March 2024, The Subject Expert Committee (SEC) has recommended approval for Zydus Lifesciences' trivalent influenza vaccine for children, marking a significant step in India's pediatric flu immunization efforts.
+• In March 2024, the Subject Expert Committee (SEC) recommended approval for Zydus Lifesciences' trivalent influenza vaccine for children, marking a significant step in India's pediatric flu immunisation efforts.
 This vaccine targets three influenza virus strains, enhancing protection for young populations.
 The approval boosts vaccine accessibility, reinforcing preventive healthcare measures against seasonal flu outbreaks in India.

 Key Market Players